nushell/nushell.github.io/book/thinking_in_nu.md

 ### It can sometimes look like Bash

 Nushell is both a programming language and a shell.
 Because of this, it has its own way of working with files, directories, websites, and more.
-We've modeled this to work closely with what you may be familiar with other shells.
-Pipelines work by attaching two commands together, just like in other shells.
+You'll find that some features in Nushell work similar to those you're familiar with in other shells.
+For instance, pipelines work by combining two (or more) commands together, just like in other shells.

 For example, the following commandline works the same in both Bash and Nushell on Unix/Linux platforms:

 ```nu
 curl -s https://api.github.com/repos/nushell/nushell/contributors | jq '.[].login'